 In this article, we have successfully discussed Chatbots and their types and created a semi-rule-based chatbot by cleaning the Corpus data, pre-processing, and training the Sequential NN model.
-We have discussed tokenization, bag of words, lemmatization, and also created a Python Tkinter-based GUI for our chatbot.
+We have discussed tokenization, a bag of words, and lemmatization, and also created a Python Tkinter-based GUI for our chatbot.

 Please support our effort by commenting below.
 Feel free to contact us in case of any queries.